CodeBullet-Community/BulletBot/docs/database/settings.md

         disabled: [string]; // which megalog functions can't be used };
     logs?: {
-        maxCases?: number; // max amount of logs a guild can have storeTime?: number; // time the bot stores the log (defined in milliseconds) };
+        maxLogs?: number; // max amount of logs a guild can have storeTime?: number; // time the bot stores the log (defined in milliseconds) };
-    guild: {
+    guild?: {
-        maxInactiveTime: number; // if in the server there haven't been any human activity for a certain amount of time, the bot will automatically leave
+        maxInactiveTime?: number; // if in the server there haven't been any human activity for a certain amount of time, the bot will automatically leave
     };
 }
 ```